 9. Use the dryer less.

 Hang your laundry to dry when the option is suitable to you.
 When you do use your dryer, remember to empty the lint trap after every load so that it can run more efficiently.
+You may also like to try dryer balls to reduce amount of energy used on each load.

 10. Use Landscaping To Your Advantage